 Problems can arise if wax gets impacted, or your child happens to produce a lot of it.
 Wax covering the eardrum can cause hearing to be muffled or fuzzy and can also block a doctor’s view of the eardrum to complicate identifying an ear infection.

 While the rule of thumb is not to clear your child’s ear of wax, if a doctor says there’s too much buildup, you’ll likely be sent home with instructions on how to remove it with olive or mineral oil.
 (Doctors’ suggestions vary, but typically you’ll have your child tilt the impacted ear upwards, then you drop a small amount of oil into the ear using a dropper a few times a day.)
 A doctor can effectively clear the wax by syringing water into the ear (known as irrigation) but, for obvious reasons, this method is not popular with kids.
 If wax is still built up after trying these methods, your doctor can refer you to a specialist, who can remove it using specialized tools under a microscope.

 Luckily for Noah, olive oil did the trick.
 “On the third day of using the drops, hard chunks of wax started coming out of his ear,” says Henderson, who is happy to report that when Noah watches TV these days, she can’t hear every word from the other room.

 You can find a variety of earwax-removal products at your local pharmacy, which include drops made from carbamide peroxide, peanut oil and olive oil, and special tools to remove the wax.
 But Frederick Kozak, a paediatric ear and throat specialist in Vancouver, says to pass on these products.
 “Using mineral oil or olive oil works just as well, and it’s cheaper,” he says.
 Only do this if you’ve been instructed by your doctor.

+Did you know?
 The type of earwax you have is based on genetics: People of East Asian and Native American descent generally have dry earwax, while most others have wet earwax.